etiennefd/jawws/resources.md

 ## Organizations

 ### Interesting publishing platforms and journals
-- [Distill](https://distill.pub/) is a journal for machine learning that shares a lot of values.
+- [Distill](https://distill.pub/) is a journal for machine learning that shares a lot of JAWWS's values.
 Since July 2021, they are on hiatus.
 The [post explaining their reasons](https://distill.pub/2021/distill-hiatus/) for this contains several insights on the present and future of science publishing.
 - [Seeds of Science](https://www.theseedsofscience.org/) is a new peer-reviewed journal that publishes short articles that have the potential to advance science, with more freedom than traditional scientific papers.
 - [microPublication](https://www.micropublication.org/) "publishes brief, novel findings, negative and/or reproduced results, and results which may lack a broader scientific narrative" and is peer-reviewed.
 - [JoVE](https://www.jove.com/), the Journal of Visualized Experiments, a rare example of a video-based scientific journal.